-- (a) The type, height and scale of development is generally compatible with, or improves the scale, appearance and character of the existing buildings on the site. - (b) The type, height and scale of development is generally compatible with or improves the scale, appearance and character of the existing buildings in the street. - (c) Is compatible with the established built environment and streetscape. - (d) Important natural features of the site, including any significant existing trees are retained, - (e) The dwellings address the street in an appropriate way, with the principal dwelling entry visible and clearly defined in the built form, - (f) The sides and rear of dwellings, which are generally viewed by neighbours, make a positive contribution to residential amenity, - (g) Sufficient vehicle access and parking are provided, - (h) The visual and acoustic privacy of adjoining dwellings are protected, - (i) Solar access to adjoining dwellings is protected, - (j) Windows in adjoining living areas are located to minimise and overlooking. - (k) Adjoining living areas are located to minimise overshadowing and overlooking. - (I) On corner allotments, both sides of the corner are addressed with either built form 'frontage' or appropriate landscaping.
+- (b) The type, height and scale of development is generally compatible with the established built environment and streetscape. - (c) Important natural features of the site, including any significant existing trees are retained. - (d) The dwellings address the street in an appropriate way, with the principal dwelling entry visible and clearly defined in the built form, - (e) The sides and rear of dwellings, which are generally viewed by neighbours, make a positive contribution to residential amenity, - (f) Sufficient vehicle access and parking are provided, - (g) The visual and acoustic privacy of adjoining dwellings are protected, - (h) Solar access to adjoining dwellings is protected, - (i) Windows in adjoining living areas are located to minimise and overlooking. - (j) Adjoining living areas are located to minimise overshadowing and overlooking. - (k) On corner allotments, both sides of the corner are addressed with either built form 'frontage' or appropriate landscaping.